Talent crunch is a problem for Calibration labs, and we need to fix it.

 The industry needs to take the lead.

 One thing is clear.
 The current set of institutions alone cannot cater to the growing demand.
-The only practical proposition is the industry coming together to set up-skilling centers, either by joining with other educational institutions or by themselves.
+The only practical proposition is for the industry to come together to set up-skilling centers, either by joining with other educational institutions or by themselves.

 Given the advancement of technology across sectors, our tolerance for errors has come down drastically.
 This means calibration of equipment is becoming a priority for different sectors, including pharmaceuticals, military, food tech, and such.
-The younger generation needs to be made aware of the career opportunities and that is the first step towards attracting talent.
+The younger generation needs to be aware of career opportunities, which is the first step towards attracting talent.

 I am not forgetting the contribution of institutes like Sine Calibration School, which are contributing much to the skilling needs of the industry.
 We need more of their breed.
 I also appeal to the leaders in the calibration industry to focus more on the talent problem, and ways to solve it.

-After all, the first step to solve a problem is to acknowledge the existence of the problem.
+After all, the first step to solving a problem is to acknowledge the existence of the problem.